rocky-linux/documentation/docs/books/nvchad/marksman.md

 | <kbd>sub</kbd> | The key inserts the *subscript* tag.
 Notes<sub>1 |
 | <kbd>table</kbd> | This key enables quick creation of a table structure and allows you to choose from many starting structures |
 | <kbd>code</kbd> | Inserts a block of code inline by placing two backticks at the position where the cursor is located by placing it in the center of the two backticks. |
-| <kbd>codeblock</kbd> | Inserts three lines, two of which have triple backticks and one blank where you insert your code blocks.
+| <kbd>codeblock</kbd> | Inserts three lines, two with triple backticks and one blank where you insert your code blocks.
 Note that it also inserts the string *language* which is to be compiled with the language you used in the block.

 !!! note "Code block statement"

-    Markdown code rules recommend always declaring the code used in the block even in the absence of highlighting features for proper interpretation.
-If the code within it is too generic, it is recommended to use "text" for its declaration.
+    Markdown code rules recommend always declaring the code used in the block, even without highlighting features for proper interpretation.
+If the code within it is too generic, using "text" for its declaration is recommended.

-The activation keys for Markdown tagging shortcuts also include other combinations that you will have a chance to discover as you use the language server.
+The activation keys for Markdown tagging shortcuts also include other combinations that you can discover as you use the language server.

 ## Conclusion

-Although not strictly necessary, this language server can over time become a great companion in your documentation writing for Rocky LInux.
+Although not strictly necessary, this language server can over time become a great companion in your documentation writing for Rocky Linux.

 By using it and consequently memorizing the main keys for inserting Markdown code symbols it will enable effectively faster writing by allowing you to focus your attention on the content.